rojin-yazdani/SQL-analytics-for-DeforestationData/README.md

-# Analysis of Movie Rentals Database
+# Analysis of Deforestation Data

 ## Introduction
 I've finished the  [Nonodegree Program: SQL](https://learn.udacity.com/nanodegrees/nd072) at [Udacity](https://www.udacity.com) and this project was a part of my program study.